As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Key features:

-Completely over the top, but probably the best camera for travel photography. …That’s if money is no object to you.
+Completely over the top, but definitely one of the best cameras for travel photography. …That’s if money is no object.

 Point and shoot – Budget option